 Section 4.2.
 A simple majority of the Board of Directors shall constitute a quorum for the transaction of business at a meeting of the Board of Directors.
 Attendance by conference call or via internet shall be considered the same as attendance in person to the extent permitted by law.

 Section 4.3.
-Directors shall serve until their successors are chosen.
+Directors shall serve until their successors are chosen, or in such case as they resign or are removed for cause.

 Section 4.4.
 Terms for Directors shall be three years and shall be set to allow the terms to be on a staggered schedule.
 One third of the Board of Directors shall be elected each year, in order to promote continuity.
 If more than one third of the seats on the Board must be filled in a single year, the Board shall seek to achieve the balance of one third of the terms ending each year through whatever means are deemed most equitable.
 Terms shall commence on July 1 of the calendar year elected.
-No Director shall serve more than two consecutive three year terms.
+No Director shall serve more than two consecutive three-year terms.